Cedar - No Time to Lose: Medicaid Retroactive Coverage Cuts Demand a Digital Safety Net

-The 2025 Reconciliation Bill proposes reducing Medicaid retroactive coverage from 90 days to just 30.
-That change would erode a long-standing safety net—one that keeps patients out of catastrophic medical debt and gives providers a second shot at reimbursement.
+The One Big Beautiful Bill Act, signed into law on July 4, 2025, shortens Medicaid retroactive coverage starting December 31, 2026.
+Expansion adults will see their coverage window reduced from 90 days to just 30 days, while traditional Medicaid populations will see a reduction from 90 to 60 days.
+These changes erode a long-standing safety net—one that keeps patients out of catastrophic medical debt and gives providers a second shot at reimbursement.

-If enacted, this and other proposed reforms are projected to drive $42.4 billion in additional hospital uncompensated care by 2034.1 With just one month to secure coverage for the most vulnerable populations, revenue cycle teams would face a tough reality: helping more patients, in both high-touch Emergency Department (ED) settings and overlooked ambulatory sites—with less time and even fewer chances to get it right.
+This and related policy changes are projected to drive $84 billion in additional hospital uncompensated care costs by 2034.1 With less time to secure coverage for the most vulnerable populations, revenue cycle teams face a tough new reality: helping more patients, in both high-touch Emergency Department (ED) settings and overlooked ambulatory sites—with fewer chances to get it right.

 Why prioritize overlooked low-acuity, low-dollar cases?
 The longer window once gave these patients time to act—allowing providers to recover some reimbursement, even when enrollment came late.
-But under the proposed change, missing that 30-day window means the full financial burden shifts to the patient, and providers are often left absorbing near-total losses on patient balances without insurance coverage.2
+But under the new law, missing these narrower windows means the full financial burden shifts to the patient, and providers are often left absorbing near-total losses on patient balances without insurance coverage.2

-The bottom line: providers must move quickly to identify and assist patients across all care settings, before the window to secure coverage closes.
-In that world, digital tools won’t be nice to have—they’ll be essential to protecting the organization’s financial health.
-And revenue cycle teams will need new ways to engage patients before, during, and after their care.
+The bottom line: providers must move quickly to identify and assist patients across all care settings, before these windows to secure coverage close.
+In this new environment, digital tools aren’t nice to have—they’re essential to protecting the organization’s financial health.
+And revenue cycle teams need new ways to engage patients before, during, and after their care.

 Get up to speed on key Medicaid changes in the 2025 Reconciliation Bill with expert Nikita Singareddy from Fortuna Health